CLASP Supports Development of South African Efficiency Policies to Mitigate the Electricity Crisis

 “Municipalities are becoming familiar with LED streetlights, and the value proposition they offer including longer life, lower running costs, better light quality and so much more.
 We are working with the government to improve street lighting standards and accelerate the transition to good quality LED streetlights for cities and towns”, said Ashanti Mogosetsi, Standards and Labelling Programme Manager at SANEDI.

 Efforts join larger LED transition campaign

-CLASP’s work with DMRE and SANDEI follows another proposed mandatory specification for General Service Lamps that would automatically transition South Africa to LED lighting by phasing out mercury containing compact fluorescent lamps (CFLs).
+CLASP’s work with DMRE and SANEDI follows another proposed mandatory specification for General Service Lamps that would automatically transition South Africa to LED lighting by phasing out mercury containing compact fluorescent lamps (CFLs).
 These MEPS also align with regional efforts to accelerate the transition to clean, mercury-free LED lighting products and Africa’s effort to phase out fluorescent lighting under the Minamata Convention.

 In May 2021, the Africa region parties to the Minatama Convention proposed an Amendment that would phase out fluorescents in the next four years and transition the lighting market to clean, energy efficient light bulbs.
 CLASP is coordinating the Clean Lighting Coalition, a global partnership working to eliminate mercury-based lighting under the convention.

 Learn more about the Clean Lighting Coalition’s mission to end toxic lighting for the health of people and the planet.